brainflow-dev/brainflow/docs/SupportedBoards.rst

 `Ganglion geting started guide from OpenBCI <https://docs.openbci.com/Tutorials/00-Tutorials>`_.

-**To use Ganglion board you need a** `dongle <https://shop.openbci.com/collections/frontpage/products/ganglion-dongle>`_
+**To use Ganglion board you need a** `dongle <https://shop.openbci.com/collections/frontpage/products/ganglion-dongle>`_.

-To choose this board in BoardShim class please specify:
+To choose this board in BoardShim constructor please specify:

 - board_id: 1
 - serial_port field of BrainFlowInputParams structure